jianglanshui/osgAndroidExamples/README.md

 **OsgDisplayGeometry3**: basic osg geometry rendering. same as OsgDisplayGeometry2 without using automatic conversion and default binding: you can to do the binding yourself between shader attributes and your arrays (e.g. vertex array to MyOsg_Vertex).

 **OsgDisplayGeometryColor**: basic osg geometry rendering with color.
-Same as OsgDisplayGeometry using a uniform for the color.
+Same as OsgDisplayGeometry2 using a uniform for the color.

 **OsgDisplayGeometryColor2**: basic osg geometry rendering with color.
-Same as OsgDisplayGeometry using color array.
+Same as OsgDisplayGeometry2 using color array.

-**OsgDisplayGeometryTexture**: basic osg geometry rendering with texture. same as OsgDisplayGeometry using a built in texture.
+**OsgDisplayGeometryTexture**: basic osg geometry rendering with texture. same as OsgDisplayGeometry2 using a built in texture.

 **OsgDisplayGeometryLighting** (coming soon)

-**OsgDisplayText**: basic text.
-Display a basic text with a really simple shader.

 **OsgDisplayTransfo**: basic osg transformation.
-Same as OsgDisplayGeometry with a MatrixTransform applied to the triangle.
+Same as OsgDisplayGeometry2 with a MatrixTransform applied to the triangle.

 **OsgDisplayAnim**: basic osg animation.
-Same as OsgDisplayGeometry with an update of triangle orientation in the main loop.
+Same as OsgDisplayGeometry2 with an update of triangle orientation in the main loop.

 **OsgDisplayAnim2** (coming soon)

+**OsgDisplayText**: basic text.
+Display a basic text with a really simple shader.

 **OsgGLViewNative** (coming soon)